BHUTAN EXPEDITION

 ACCOMMODATION ON TRAIL: CAMPS

-ACCOMMODATION OFF TRAIL: THREE-STAR LODGE (CLICKHERE).
+ACCOMMODATION OFF TRAIL: 4-5 STAR LODGE

 SUPPORT: 1 X RUN GUIDES, 2 X LOCAL GUIDES, CAMP/COOK CREW, MULES